WebGLHitASnag/VR-Project-2/README.md

 ### Biggest issues
   - Learning to use Unity and C# without having any prior experience.
   - Integration of the project as a whole
+  - Maintaining portability (i.e. not including any extra dependencies for the final build of the game to run)

 ### Grade Requirements
  - [x] Have water as the central element of your project